Gibberlings3/transitions/transitions/readme.transitions.english.txt

 * Gwendolyne, Bartimaeus and kjeron for the help on my first custom innate spell
 * Sam. for getting me over the hurdle on swapping out TIS tiles and for his amazing ps_tileset_lib
 * Mike1072 for help with the legal stuff
+* Baptor for the idea of allowing the transition to the end of SoD even when EET isn't loaded
 * Thank you beta testers and proofreaders!: jastey and igi :)
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions